d-eisen/portfolio/content/dincl.md

 title: "Digital Inclusion Design Jam| David Eisenmenger"

 # This is the description in the <head> tag
-description: "I served as part of a research and design team providing voluntary service to the community to address issues that users faced regarding access to low cost internet service."
+description: "I served as part of a research and design team providing voluntary service to the community to address issues that users in the city faced when attempting to cross the digital divide."

 # This the heading of the navigation at the top of the case study
 nav_heading: "Digital Inclusion Design Jam"